Golden Lily Oolong Tea

 Aumtea’s Golden Lily Oolong is a processed top leaf tea that is 30 - 40% oxidized, which refers to the amount of time the picked leaves have been exposed to air.
 Black and green teas come from the same tea bush as oolong does, but derive their colors, flavors and health benefits through different levels of oxidation – black tea is fully oxidized before drying, and green tea is unoxidized.
 Oolong tea lies somewhere in the middle, combining the best qualities of both.

-Aumtea’s Golden Lily Oolong is always organically grown, and is free from pesticides, coloring, sugar, preservatives and any other chemical substances.
+Aumtea’s Golden Lily Oolong is always grown in its natural state, and is 100% free from pesticides, coloring, sugar, preservatives and any other chemical substances.

 "My wife and I found the recipe for Thai tea on your website.
 We love the milky-sweet flavor of Thai Tea from our local Thai restaurants.
 We took your advice and ordered 1kg (of Aumtea’s Oolong tea) make our own Chaa Yen tea at home.
 THANK YOU!
 What a pleasure to have this great taste available at home.
 We've even started drinking your tea by itself to help be healthy and cut down on caffeine."